Cancer drugs can affect your bone marrow and blood causing:

 It encourages the bone marrow to make more red blood cells.
 In certain circumstances, EPO can help you to feel less tired and breathless.
 Manufacturers can make EPO in the laboratory.
 This is in larger amounts than we make in our bodies.

 EPO has different names.
-It includes epoetin alfa, beta, theta and zeta (Eprex, NeoRecormon) and darbepoetin alfa (Aranesp).
+It includes epoetin alfa, beta, and zeta (Eprex, NeoRecormon and Retacrit) and darbepoetin alfa (Aranesp).

 Taking EPO and its possible side effects